 This section attempts to document the Zulip security model.
-Since this is new documentation, it likely does not cover every issue; if there are details you’re curious about, please feel free to ask questions on the Zulip development mailing list (or if you think you’ve found a security bug, please report it to firstname.lastname@example.org so we can do a responsible security announcement).
+It likely does not cover every issue; if there are details you’re curious about, please feel free to ask questions in #production help on the Zulip community server (or if you think you’ve found a security bug, please report it to email@example.com so we can do a responsible security announcement).

-It’s reasonable to think about security for a Zulip server like you do security for a team email server – only trusted administrators within an organization should have shell access to the server.
+It’s reasonable to think about security for a Zulip server like you do security for a team email server – only trusted individuals within an organization should have shell access to the server.

 In particular, anyone with root access to a Zulip application server or Zulip database server, or with access to the